pointer-jen/CodeYou_DA_Jan_2025_Capstone/README.md

   Use LEGO data to see if there are any noticeable trends by theme.

   ## Project Objective
-  Use the data to compare number of pieces to price a break down of number of sets by year, number of sets by theme, and finally average piece cost and list price by theme.
+  Use the data to compare number of pieces to price, a break down of number of sets by year, number of sets by theme, as well as average piece cost and list price by theme.

   ## Methods and Rationale